-In accordance with The Children Act 1989, corporal punishment has no place at Bright Beginnings, under any circumstances, even if the parent/carer gives you permission.
+In accordance with The Children Act 2004, corporal punishment has no place at Bright Beginnings, under any circumstances, even if the parent/carer gives permission.

-Children respond more to praise and encouragement, than to punishment; therefore, every effort will be taken to foster a sense of self-esteem and self-discipline in all the children attending the Nursery/Out of School.
+Children respond more to praise and encouragement, than to punishment; therefore, every effort will be taken to foster a sense of self-esteem and self-discipline in all the children attending the Nursery/Out of Hours' School Club.